 Why Is Amazon So Successful?

-Cheap prices and making life more and more convenient each day seem to be a pretty good recipe for becoming the most trusted company in its industry.
+Cheap prices and making life more and more convenient each day seem to be a pretty good recipe for becoming the most trustworthy ecommerce business.
 Customers even trust it with the conversations they have at home by speaking with Alexa – Amazon uses that fact and creates an enormous database of what and how people like and want.

 Amazon understood how and why people spend money on the internet and realized that that phenomenon is ever-changing.
-They follow all of the eCommerce trends with their impeccable customer service skills.
-Even when all of us were working from home, they found a way to manage that situation.
+They keep attracting potential customers by offering quick delivery times, low costs of products and the assurance of quality.

 How is it that they always have the best prices for what we’re looking for?
 Amazon’s business strategy hinges on giving customers the lowest costs possible while maintaining pricing that is competitive and responsive to market developments.
 The company accomplishes this by utilizing machine learning, artificial intelligence, and over 1 billion gigabytes of data from its 200 million customers and 1.5 billion products.